bichngocdo/kpe/README.md

 docker run -v /absolute/path/data/in/your/machine:/data -it kpe
 ```

-Step 3: Keyphrase extraction The prompt will ask for the name of the file you want to extract from:
+Step 3: Keyphrase extraction.
+The prompt will ask for the name of the file you want to extract from:

 ```shell
 Input file: